Ticketmaster working to avoid Taylor Swift repeat with Beyonce tickets

 Ticketmaster tweeted on Thursday that the demand to register for a chance to buy tickets for concerts in the nine cities in Group A, whose registration closed on Friday, exceeded the number of tickets by more than 800%.
 Second shows were added in seven cities, including Houston, Atlanta and Toronto.

+"Most significantly, they are putting much fewer tickets into the market at a time.
+It's coming in three waves," Aswad said.

+For Swift, "they simply put too many tickets in the market.
+Their systems couldn't handle the demand."

-The North American leg of the tour opens in Toronto on July 8 and closes in New Orleans on Sept.
+The North American leg of Beyonce's tour opens in Toronto on July 8 and closes in New Orleans on Sept.
 27, according to the Ticketmaster website.
-The first tickets go on sale on Feb.
-6.
+The first tickets go on sale on Monday.

 After loud complaints from Taylor Swift fans, the company blamed more than 3.5 billion requests from fans, bots and scalpers for its overwhelmed website.
 Last month, Joe Berchtold, president and chief financial officer of Live Nation, told a U.S. Senate Judiciary Committee hearing that he apologized to fans.

+Senators Amy Klobuchar and Mike Lee, the Democratic chair and the top Republican on the Senate antitrust panel, wrote a letter to Berchtold on Thursday with questions that showed skepticism about his assertions of tough competition in the ticketing market.
+The lawmakers, in particular, asked about assertions that critics made that Ticketmaster had a huge percentage of the market for big concerts and professional sporting events.

-On Thursday, the committee retweeted a news report about the Beyonce tour announcement and tweeted to @Ticketmaster, "We're watching."
+On Thursday, the Judiciary Committee retweeted a news report about the Beyonce tour announcement and tweeted to @Ticketmaster, "We're watching."

-(Reporting by Diane Bartz; Additional reporting by Lisa Richwine; Editing by Leslie Adler)
+(Reporting by Diane Bartz; Additional reporting by Lisa Richwine; Editing by Leslie Adler and Jonathan Oatis)

 ((Diane.Bartz@thomsonreuters.com; 1 202 898 8313;))